-The stage was set for the Nats’ big breakthrough, with two outs in the ninth, until Daniel Descalso slapped a game-tying single up the middle off Drew Storen, and then Pete Kozma, of all people, singled home two more.
+The stage was set for the Nationals’ big breakthrough, with two outs in the ninth, until Daniel Descalso slapped a game-tying single up the middle off Drew Storen, and then Pete Kozma, of all people, singled home two more.
 The shellshocked Nats went down in order in the ninth.
-They’re still, somehow, looking for that first postseason series win (though at least they can now say they have advanced in the Postseason after winning the Wild Card Game on Wednesday).
+They’re still, somehow, looking for that first postseason series win (though at least they can now say they have advanced in the postseason after winning the NL Wild Card Game on Wednesday).

 9. 2012 NLDS: Giants 3, Reds 2

-The Reds came out and blitzed the Giants twice at then-AT&T Park, and it looked like Dusty Baker was going to get revenge on his old mates.
-But the Giants won an extra-innings game in Cincinnati in Game 3 and actually never trailed again the rest of the series, their Game 5 win in Cincinnati punctuated by a Buster Posey grand slam (and a memorable dejected reaction Reds catcher Ryan Hanigan).
-Imagine how the story of this decade, and the Giants, is written if the Reds get just one of those last three games.
+The Reds came out and blitzed the Giants twice at AT&T Park, and it looked like Dusty Baker was going to get revenge on his old mates.
+But San Francisco won an extra-innings game in Cincinnati in Game 3 and actually never trailed again the rest of the series, its Game 5 road win punctuated by a Buster Posey grand slam (and a memorable dejected reaction Reds catcher Ryan Hanigan).
+Imagine how the story of this decade, and the Giants, is written if Cincinnati gets just one of those last three games.

 10. 2010 NLDS: Phillies 3, Reds 0